OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:32

-> I shall run the way of Your commandments,
+> I shall run the course of Your commandments,
 > For You will enlarge my heart.

 ---